zkjkceo/ZkjkMod/README.md

   - Log Rotation settings
   - Thunder toggle (basically just kills lightning bolts and stops them from being rendered)
   - Far Entities settings (so you can see entities from bigger distance)
+* Biomes and Worldgen:
+  - Oceans now generate a bit more trees
 * Coal Block
 * Wheat Block
 * Bone Block